Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

 \subsubsection{Neutrino Winds and the Effect of Neutrinos}

 In addition to the dynamic ejecta, related directly to the merging/collision, post merger ejecta will emerge as well.
 One component is a ``neutrino-wind'' as found in core-collapse supernovae.
-For the typical merging system, the hot central NS remnant, supported by high temperatures and differential rotation, will not collapse to a black hole immediately, and will be surrounded by a hot and dense torus.
-Hence, the structure of the wind is quite different from the isolated NSs usually found in core-collapse supernova.
+For the typical merging system, the hot central NS remnant, supported by high temperatures and differential rotation, will not collapse to a black hole immediately (provided that the combined total mass of the system $M_t$ is smaller than $M_c$, see the introductory part of this subsection~\ref{sec:neutron-star-neutron}), and will be surrounded by a hot and dense torus.
+Hence, the structure of the wind is quite different from the isolated NSs usually found in core-collapse supernovae.
 The wind outflow occurs mainly in the polar direction~\citep{Rosswog.Korobkin.ea:2014,perego14,metzger14,martin15}.
 Matter is exposed to neutrinos long enough for the material to reach an equilibrium between electron neutrino and antineutrino absorption, changing $Y_e$, see Eq.~\eqref{eq:yeeq}, from the initial (neutron-rich) conditions towards higher values that can even be above $Y_e=0.5$.
 Due to the much larger $\bar{\nu}_e$ luminosities and energy differences between $\bar{\nu}_e$ and $\nu_e$, found during the post-merger evolution when compared with core-collapse supernova (see Fig.~\ref{fig:lumi-e}), the peak of the $Y_e$ distribution is expected to be neutron-rich with $Y_e \gtrsim 0.25$~\citep{martin15,Lippuner.Fernandez.Roberts.ea:2017,Fujibayashi.Sekiguchi.ea:2017,Fujibayashi.Kiuchi.ea:2018}.
-This leads to a weak r~process and produces mainly matter below the second r-process peak, i.e.\ no lanthanides are produced.

-Fig.~\ref{fig_7} displays the results of~\citet{martin15} for the neutrino wind component as a function of the delay time until black hole formation sets in.
-It can be seen that predominantly nuclei below $A=130$ are produced, complementing nicely the abundance features originating from prompt/dynamic low $Y_e$ ejecta, also displayed.
-The latter, resulting here from the Newtonian simulations~\citep{Korobkin.Rosswog.ea:2012}.
+This leads to a weak r-process and produces mainly matter below the second r-process peak, i.e.\ no lanthanides are produced.
+Fig.~\ref{fig_7} displays the results of~\citet{martin15} for the neutrino wind component as a function of the delay time until black hole formation.
+It can be seen that predominantly nuclei below $A=130$ are produced, complementing nicely the abundance features originating from dynamic low $Y_e$ ejecta, which are also displayed and result here from Newtonian simulations~\citep{Korobkin.Rosswog.ea:2012}.